Lithe: Overview

 The standard class-based programming model does not specify a mechanism by which to manipulate objects: where Smalltalk uses message passing, Lithe uses syntax-directed translation (SDT).
-SDT is a method of translating a string into a sequence of actions by attaching on such action to each rule of a grammar.
+SDT is a method of translating a string into a sequence of actions by attaching one such action to each rule of a grammar.
 Thus, parsing a string of the grammar produces a sequence of rule applications.
 Lithe merges SDT with the class model by using classes as the non-terminal alphabet of the grammar.
 Since the grammar class used by Lithe properly contains all context-free grammars, a wide variety of syntax can be described, and SDT provides a simple way to attach semantics to any such syntax.

 The package is the unit of program modularity in Lithe.
 A package is divided into two parts: one that defines classes and another that defines rules.
 Information hiding is achieved by requiring both export keywords on those rules and classes that are to be seen outside a package and that the source package names be included in the with clause of the consumer package.